gausby/processes_presentation/README.md

   * We can have processes monitor other processes
   * We can link two processes making both go down if one should fail
   * We can trap exits, limiting the damage of a set of nodes that are going down
+  * If we want to handle more than one message we would build a receive-loop

 This is the stuff Supervisors and GenServers are made of.